 Natural allergens include poison oak, poison ivy, and ragweed.

 Though annoying, a contact allergy is rarely dangerous.

-Each season, beginning in the spring and continuing through the fall, allergy sufferers curse the trees, weeds, and grasses responsible for their sneezing, runny noses and watery eyes.
-It isn't always as simple as retreating inside during allergy season either, as other types of airborne allergens such as fungi, mold, pet dander, and dust mites are prevalent indoors.
+Pollen is a fine powder that comes from tree, weeds, and grass.
+Each season, beginning in the spring and continuing through the fall, the amount of pollen in the air increases and may trigger allergic symptoms in people sensitive to pollen.
+Avoiding pollen isn't always as simple as retreating inside during allergy season either, as other types of airborne allergens such as fungi, mold, pet dander, and dust mites are prevalent indoors.